GhofraneBellili/wildfly-security-project/README.md

   - File: [main/java/xyz/kaaniche/phoenix/iam/boundaries/TokenEndpoint.java](main/java/xyz/kaaniche/phoenix/iam/boundaries/TokenEndpoint.java)
   - Vulnerability: The refresh flow incorrectly mixed parameters (used `code` and `code_verifier` as tokens), performed wrong claim comparisons, and returned 200 with empty body on invalid tokens.
   - Fix: Implemented a standard `refresh_token` parameter flow: validate provided refresh token JWT, extract claims (tenant, subject, scope, roles), issue a new access token and a refreshed refresh token, and return proper error responses for invalid or missing refresh tokens.
+  - Additional fixes: For the `authorization_code` flow we now validate presence of `code` and `code_verifier` and return appropriate error responses; decoding failures or PKCE mismatches result in `invalid_grant` responses instead of assertions or generic errors.

 **Other issues identified (not fully changed)**